wttech/gradle-aem-plugin/README.md

 ##### Notice for Docker Toolbox

 While using Docker Toolbox, beware that, by default, there is only one shared folder in VirtualBox configured which mounts *C:/Users* to */c/users* on Docker Machine / Ubuntu.
-As a consequence, if AEM project is located outside of *C:/Users* directory, there is a need to manually add corresponding shared folder and mount it to */c/users* path on Docker Machine using VirtualBox GUI.
+As a consequence, if AEM project is located outside of *C:/Users* directory, there is a need to manually add corresponding shared folder and mount it on Docker Machine using VirtualBox GUI.

 #### Environment file structure